wincent/masochist/content/wiki/GPG key rotation notes.md

 1. Import the private primary key from 1Password.
 2. Bump the expiry date on it.
-3. (Optional) Generate a new signing subkey with a matching expiry date; I'll be skipping this step on my work machine because I don't sign stuff there, I only encrypt it.
+3. Generate a new signing subkey with a matching expiry date.
 4. Generate a new encryption subkey with a matching expiry date.
 5. Publish the updated key to the keyservers.
 6. Export the updated primary key from GnuPG (including the subkeys).